aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_02_Convergence_and_numba.md

     return wrapper
 ```

+*Note* that choice of names for `decorator` and `wrapper` is not restricted in any way in Python.
+Whatever you are allowed to name the regular Python function, you are also allowed to name the decorating and wrapping functions.

 This decorator does nothing but simply prints something before and after the internal function is called.
 We propose you perceive it as an abstraction for some computations.
 Note that a decorator function returns *a function*.
 When decorating functions, you will ultimately want to normally return what the internal function returns *but* also perform certain computations before and after it executes.

-If we proceed without using Python decorators, two more principal steps are required from us.
+If we proceed without using Python decorators, two more principal steps are required.
 First, we must implement the function we want to decorate.
 Let's go for something trivial:

 ```{code-cell} ipython3
 def print_identity(name, age):